 The business affairs of Matador are managed under the direction of the Board in accordance with the Texas Business Organizations Code, the Company's Amended and Restated Certificate of Formation and its Amended and Restated Bylaws, each as amended to date.
 The Board has adopted Corporate Governance Guidelines, which are reviewed annually by the Corporate Governance Committee of the Board.
 The Company has a Code of Ethics and Business Conduct for Officers, Directors and Employees ("Code of Ethics"), which is applicable to all officers, directors and employees of the Company.
 The Company intends to post any amendments to, and may post any waivers of, its Code of Ethics on the Company's website to the extent applicable to an executive officer or a director of the Company.
-The Corporate Governance Guidelines and the Code of Ethics are available on the Company's website at www.matadorresources.com under the heading "Investors - Corporate Governance."
+The Corporate Governance Guidelines and the Code of Ethics are available on the Company's website at www.matadorresources.com under the heading "Investors-Corporate Governance."

 The Board holds regular and special meetings and spends such time on the affairs of the Company as its duties require.
-During 2016, the Board held 13 meetings.
+During 2017, the Board held 11 meetings.
 The Board also meets regularly in non-management executive sessions in accordance with NYSE regulations.
 The Corporate Governance Guidelines provide that one of the Company's independent directors should serve as lead independent director at any time when the chief executive officer serves as the chairman of the board.
 The lead independent director presides over the non-management executive sessions, serves as a liaison between the chairman and the independent directors and performs such additional duties as the Board may otherwise determine and delegate.
 Because Mr. Foran serves as Chairman of the Board and Chief Executive Officer, our independent directors have appointed Mr. Baribault to serve as lead independent director.
-In 2016, all directors of the Company attended at least 75% of the meetings of the Board and the committees on which they served.
-Our Company policy states that each of our directors is expected to attend Annual Meetings of Shareholders.
-All of our directors were in attendance at the 2016 Annual Meeting.
+In 2017, all incumbent directors of the Company attended at least 75% of the meetings of the Board and the committees on which they served.
+It is our policy that each of our directors is expected to attend annual meetings of shareholders.
+Of our 10 directors that continued in office through the 2017 Annual Meeting, nine attended the 2017 Annual Meeting.